amitCohen2/PredictionsConsoleEdition/README.md

 <h2>How to Run a Simulation?</h2>

 1. Clone this repository
-2. Open the CMD with the folder path 'submit' path
+2. Open the CMD with the folder path 'submit'
 3. Write the command:

   ```run